Rodz3rd2/gulp-web-dev/README.md

 ## Setup
  - Just run npm install --only=dev in your cmd to install all require packages.
 Please see package.json file to see all require packages.
- - Change the project name that you desire at the 'gulpfile.config.js', just change the value of basedir.
+ - Change the basedir at the 'gulpfile.config.js', just change the value of basedir.

 ### Development Command
  - `gulp sass`